 Dynamic pricing is when a company or store continuously adjusts its prices throughout the day.
 The goal of these price changes is two fold: on one hand, companies want to optimize for margins, and on the other they want to increase their chances of sales.

 Dynamic pricing is a pricing strategy that applies variable prices instead of fixed prices.
 Instead of deciding on a set price for a season, retailers can update their prices multiple times per day to capitalize on the ever-changing market.
+Dynamic pricing often gets confused with personalized pricing.
+But these two different types of pricing are extremely different from one another.

 To put it simply, dynamic pricing looks at your products and and their relative value in relation to the rest of the market.
 Personalized pricing, on the other hand, looks at individual consumer behaviors and gauges (and changes) a product’s value based on past shopping experience.

-Personalized pricing is controversial because it uses individual data and shopping experiences...information that many consumers consider private and personal.
+Personalized pricing is controversial because it uses individual data and shopping experiences information that many consumers consider private and personal.
 It’s also somewhat risky in an age where consumers can interact with and talk to each other like never before.
 If Consumer A finds out they paid more for the exact same product than their best friend, their trust in a company will erode.

 Dynamic pricing, on the other hand, allows you to capture extra sales and take advantage of a changing market without invading consumer privacy or trust.